 Global Business Experience

 The Global Business Experience is open to McDonough junior and seniors.
+Global Business Fellows complete the BADM-290 course as a capstone project during spring of their senior year and travel to the client’s country as a cohort.
 Application for this program opens in October of each fall semester.

 Global Social Internship Program

-Rooted in Jesuit traditions that aim to create future leaders who engage in civic activities, live their lives in service to others, and are reflective life-long learners, the McDonough undergraduate students engage in transformative opportunities while interning (in the summer) with for-profit and non-profit organizations abroad.
+Rooted in Jesuit traditions that aim to create future leaders who engage in civic activities, live their lives in service to others, and are reflective life-long learners, the McDonough undergraduate students engage in transformative opportunities while interning (in the summer) with for-profit and non-profit organizations abroad or in their local communities.
 Past interns have traveled to the Philippines, Mexico, India, Nicaragua, Peru, etc. to utilize theoretical business concepts in practical settings and make an impact.
-Students attending this program receive an internship stipend for their 5 -10 weeks summer internship abroad.
+In summer 2021, students from the First Year Seminar had the opportunity to intern with HOPE Worldwide South Africa and engaged in projects that led to better understanding of non-profit organizations structural, financial, and strategic dimensions.
+Students attending this program receive an internship stipend for their 5 -10 weeks summer internship.

 9. Case Competition and Leadership Conferences